SchumacherFM/blog-cs/content/posts/2014-12-21-dynamic-pages-with-gohugo.md

 <!--more-->

-My idea is: Import any JSON or CSV from any local file or URL and make the JSON content available in a [shortcode](http://gohugo.io/extras/shortcodes/).
+My idea is: Import any JSON or CSV from any local file or URL and make the JSON or CSV content available in a [shortcode](http://gohugo.io/extras/shortcodes/).

 The Go code is currently in my [fork](https://github.com/SchumacherFM/hugo/blob/dynamicJsonShortCodes/hugolib/shortcode.go#L130).